Get 80% off your plan for your first 3 months*

 Simplify your fund accounting with Xero

-Managing your organization's finances with transparency and accountability is key to building trust with donors and stakeholders.
-Using the right tools can make fund accounting straightforward, freeing you up to focus on your mission.
+Transparency and accountability build trust with donors and stakeholders.
+The right tools make fund accounting straightforward so you can focus on your mission.

-Xero helps you track different funds, manage expenses, and generate the reports you need to demonstrate compliance.
-By simplifying your bookkeeping, you can run your organization with confidence.
-If you're ready to make your financial management easier, you can get one month free and see how Xero can support your goals.
+Xero helps you track different funds, manage expenses, and generate compliance reports.
+Simplify your bookkeeping and run your organization with confidence.
+Ready to make financial management easier?
+You can get one month free and see how Xero can support your goals.

 FAQs on fund accounting